Bobby Hurley: Duke

+NBA

 Hurley was selected by the Sacramento Kings as the seventh pick in the 1993 NBA draft.
 He signed a shoe contract with a new shoe company ITZ (In The Zone), which was sold at Foot Locker exclusively.

-On December 12, 1993 while Hurley was returning home following a game in his rookie season, he was involved in a car accident.
+On December 12, 1993, while Hurley was returning home following a game in his rookie season, he was involved in a car accident.
 His SUV was broadsided by a station wagon.
-Hurley was not wearing a seat belt, was thrown from his vehicle, and suffered severe life-threatening injuries.
+Hurley was not wearing a seat belt, was thrown from his vehicle, and suffered life-threatening injuries.
 Kings teammate Mike Peplowski was driving five minutes behind Hurley and was among the first on the scene to render immediate aid.

 Hurley returned to the NBA for the 1994–95 season and played four more years beyond that.
 He was traded to the Vancouver Grizzlies on February 18, 1998, and played in 27 games for the Grizzlies.
 Hurley was waived by the Grizzlies on January 25, 1999.

-Retirement

-After retiring, Hurley went on to become a thoroughbred racehorse co-owner with Nik Visger and breeder.
-He was also hired as a scout by the Philadelphia 76ers in 2003.